wilsonmar/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

 <a target="_blank" href="https://learning.oreilly.com/videos/building-rest-apis/9781788293143/9781788293143-video1_1">Building REST APIs with Python</a> by Wayne Mary is based on PostgreSQL and Django (not Flask).

-Continuous API Management
+<a target="_blank" href="https://learning.oreilly.com/library/view/continuous-api-management/9781492043546/">Continuous API Management</a>
-Copyright © 2019 Mehdi Medjaoui, Erik Wilde, Mitra Pandey Consulting, Ltd., and Amundsen.com
+Copyright O'Reilly 2019 by Mehdi Medjaoui, Erik Wilde, Mitra Pandey Consulting, Ltd., and Amundsen.com

 ## More about Python